ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 * the device is not supporting UWB for indoor positioning, so the UWB related fields are missing in the message.
 The `fused` sub-message should be ignored, as it would only make sense in combination with UWB.
 * the `direction` field is currently unsupported
 * `speed` and `mileage` are calculated from the wheeltick input.
 They remain 0 if no wheeltick is connected.
+* The `metrics` sub-message contains many quality metrics.
+This sub-message is generated only every 3 seconds, so the metrics are not present in every message.

 ### RTK Correction Data